3.2 Managing allegations against people that work or volunteer with children

 Cases which cross borough boundaries

 Cases will often be relevant to more than one local authority.
 For example, an allegation could be made against an agency worker who works across multiple boroughs and whose agency is based in a further borough.
 Decisions about which LADO should take the lead are complex and should consider the following:

 - Which agency holds the greatest risk?
 For example, if an agency worker has only worked one day in the school where the allegation has taken place and won’t be returning, it might be that the employment agency holds the most risk.

 - Where is organizational learning required?
 For example, an agency worker may have only worked in a school for a day, but if the school did not follow good practice with the worker and this contributed to the incident, the greatest learning might be with the school.

 Roles and responsibilities for the Police

-- Take the lead on all allegations where it is believed that a criminal offence has being committed or may have being committed against a child.
+- Take the lead on all allegations where it is believed that a criminal offence has being committed or may have been committed against a child.

-- Liaise with SSCP (Surrey Safeguarding Children Partnership) on the issue and, in particular, which department of the police will lead the investigation, This will most likely be the Child Abuse Team (CA Teams) and Complex Abuse Unit (CAU)
+- In cases relating to complex organisational criminal offences, the police will liaise with SSCP (Surrey Safeguarding Children Partnership) on the issue and which department of the police will lead the investigation.
+This will most likely be the Child Abuse Team (CA Teams) and Complex Abuse Unit (CAU)